 - The Chair’s or Director's letter with recommendation on promotion

-The letter must explain the contribution of the lecturer to the department’s teaching mission, taking into account the materials above and the departmental vote.
+- This letter must explain the contribution of the lecturer to the department’s teaching mission and take into account the materials above and the departmental vote.

 - A committee of faculty, including lecturers, from across the College will review the files and make a recommendation to the Dean by mid-March.